The Carolina's Construction Defects Lawyer

 - Underpaid or unscrupulous workers will begin a project but then walk off the job demanding more money

-- Underfunded builders use a “Rob Peter to pay Paul” by financing the next project by using the funds from current job.
-Serious disruptions in weather, supplies or workers can cause these builders to run out of money and not complete a job
+- Underfunded builders use a “Rob Peter to pay Paul” by financing the next project by using the funds from their current job.
+Serious disruptions in weather, supplies, or workers can cause these builders to run out of money and not complete a job

-- Building products have become more complex, require skilled installation, and require greater attention in application
+- Building products have become more complex, require skilled installation, and require greater attention in the application

 - Builders brag that they are “insured” but then buy the wrong kind of insurance that does not protect the buyer if the builder performs faulty work

 - Government inspection departments are understaffed, overworked, and underfunded